zuozhenggh/learning-library/solutions-library/oci-move-improve/lift-third-party-app/lift-third-party-app.md

     </copy>
     ```

 29. Open firefox and navigate to localhost/catalog.
-You should see the setup wizard; all steps in this installation need to be completed before we can move on.
+You should see the setup wizard; all steps in this installation need to be completed before you move forward.
 Follow screenshots below to make sure settings are consistent.

     ![](./images/9.png "")